NCI-DCTD/neutralLossGraph/README.md

-# 🧪 msannotator
+# 🧪 NeutralLossGraph

-**Neutral Loss Graph** is an R package for generating annotated metabolomics data graphs using shared neutral losses.
+**NeutralLossGraph** is an R package for generating annotated metabolomics data graphs using shared neutral losses.
 It simplifies the creation of GraphML outputs from MS features for downstream visualization and analysis.

 ---